samuelreh/spotr/README.rst

     aws_secret_access_key = YOUR_SECRET
     region=us-west-1

-Then, from a Python interpreter:
+Then, launch an instance using:

 .. code-block:: sh

-  $ spotr launch --type p2.xlarge --ami ami-4bf20033 --max-bid .030 --key-name aws-key-fast-ai
+  $ spotr launch --type p2.xlarge --ami ami-4bf20033 --max-bid .30 --key-name aws-key-fast-ai

-When you're done with the instance, create a snapshot and destroy it with:
+When you're done with the instance, use the destroy command to create a snapshot and destroy the instance:

 .. code-block:: sh

   $ spotr destroy

-You can save default configurations in ``~/.spotr/config``:
+You can specify default configurations in ``~/.spotr/config``:

 .. code-block:: ini